-MSN had a very interesting video that asked a number of regular people if they would rather have a million dollars now or take a penny now and double the amount for 30 days.
+I recently saw a very interesting video that asked a number of regular people if they would rather have a million dollars now or take a penny now and double the amount every day for the next 30 days.
 As expected, 90% of people chose the million dollars now option.
 I would have made this choice myself a few years ago.
-But this would have been the poorer choice, because you would have short changed yourself by over $4 Million at month-end.
+But this would have been the poorer choice, because you would have short changed yourself by over $4 million at the end of the 30 day period.
 Don’t believe me?
 Look at penny table calculation on the right.
 The simple act of doubling your previous day’s investment can rapidly reap huge rewards thanks to the powerful concept known as compounding.

 But you don’t need to be a genius to harness the power of compound interest.
 Even the most average of Joes can use it to make money, without having to know the theory of relativity.

 Here’s the gist which you can clearly see in the penny table: When you save or invest, your money earns interest, or appreciates.
 The next year, you earn interest on your original money and the interest from the first year.
 In the third year, you earn interest on your original money and the interest from the first two years.
 And so on.
 It’s like a snowball effect – roll it down a snowy hill and it’ll build on itself to get bigger and bigger before you know it.